-No options were exercised by directors during the financial year ended December 31, 2018.
+The following table reflects options exercised by directors during the financial year ended December 31, 2019, which include the Replacement Osisko Options to Virginia option holders.
 Under the Corporation's stock option plan (the "Stock Option Plan"), non-executive directors are not eligible to option grant.